albertoivo/neighborhood-map-react-fullstacknd/README.md

 ## Build a production version

-- Just run `npm run build` from the root directory of the project.
+- Just run `npm run build` or `yarn build` from the root directory of the project.
 - It will generate a `build` directory.

 ## Developed with